Huayna Potosí: Normal route

 The normal route to climb Huayna Potosí is a straightforward climb on glacier.
 Following this route the mountain can be climbed in two daily stages.
-Climbers generally take a 4×4 up the valley on a gravel road from El Alto taking about two hours to reach a car park at 4,700 m, Zongo Pass.
-Where a base camp is established.
+Climbers generally take a 4×4 up the valley on a gravel road from El Alto taking about two hours to reach a car park at 4,700 m, Zongo Pass, where a base camp is established.
 There is a recently established hut here.
 Staff are usually happy to book walk ins if they have rooms available, and a reduced price can be negotiated outside of the peak season.

 From the hut here it is a 1–3 hour hike up to the high camp at 5,200 m on the snow line (Time taken depends greatly on acclimatization and fitness).
 This camp is called locally Campo Argentino and consists of a number of areas of leveled rocks suitable for pitching tents.
 As of 2006, there was a refuge at the high camp where spartan lodging was available for a fee.

 Most climbers begin their summit attempt between midnight and 3 am.
 Fit and well acclimatized climbers rise and leave later, overtaking other groups during the climb, and can reach the summit in around 3–4 hours, but people frequently take twice that time.
 The route is usually clearly visible between the penitentes, and follows the main glacier up directly (across the bergschrund and directly up a ridge) or along an arête on the right.
 Following that it curves behind the mountain when viewed from Zongo pass.
 The final approach is fairly exposed, either directly to the summit, or along the summit ridge.
 The summit is small and frequently has a pronounced cornice, reducing usable space.

 The entire climb from the high camp takes between 8 and 12 hours.
 Well acclimatised parties climb the mountain directly from the hut at Zongo Pass and in this case the whole climb takes most of the day.

 Morning sunshine causes the snow to become less stable for walking, and increases avalanche risk from 8 am onwards.
 The views on a clear morning from the summit are remarkable – the mountain is far higher than anything else anywhere nearby, and the Cordillera Real, Lake Titicaca, La Paz, and part of the Altiplano they reside on are all visible.
-Until early 2004 there was a guest book for summitting climbers to sign.
+Until early 2004 there was a guest book for summiting climbers to sign.
 Unfortunately this overhang collapsed in mid-2006 leaving the original metal container protruding out of the summit ridge hanging above the city of La Paz below.